 5 Fall Activities for Kids this Weekend

-From banana nut bread to the turning leaves, we are loving autumn.
-So today, we’re sharing even more of Learning Liftoff’s editors’ picks for the top snacks, crafts, and other fun activities to pumpkin-spice up your weekend, October 3-5.
+From painting pumpkins to the turning leaves, we are loving autumn.
+So today, we’re sharing even more of Learning Liftoff’s editors’ picks for the top snacks, crafts, and other fun activities to pumpkin-spice up your weekend.

-Wash down your pumpkin puppy chow or any other fall snack with some delicious caramel apple cider.
+Wash down your apple pie bread or any other fall snack with some delicious caramel apple cider.
 Mmmm!

-Share the things you’re trying this weekend on social media by tagging @K12Learn on Twitter and Instagram.
+Share the things you’re trying this season on social media by tagging @K12Learn on Twitter and Instagram.

 Brittany Marklin is a contributing writer for Learning Liftoff and a community manager for K12.
 She coordinates all K12 student contests and connects with families who pursue online education.
 She attended George Mason University, earning a Bachelor of Science degree in marketing, with a minor in tourism and events management.
 Brittany spent her first five years at K12 on the social media team where she aided with content and strategy for multiple channels, and helped construct K12’s user-generated content site, “What’s Your Story?”
 When she’s not working, Brittany loves spending time with her husband and daughter in North Carolina.